fredgibbs/fredgibbs.github.io/courses/american-food/index.md

 ### Please Ask for More Feedback
 You are always welcome and encouraged to ask for MORE FEEDBACK about assignments.
 I do my best to respond to your work and keep a conversation going, but there's about 60 students in this class so unfortunately I can't respond to everyone everyday.
 But I want to make sure everyone is getting as much feedback from me as they want.

+### Use SLACK for a grade bump
+As a way of keeping our conversation going, even if you're more of a fly-on-the-wall type, we use a [Slack channel](http://american-food.slack.com).
+To join, first click the [invitation link](https://join.slack.com/t/american-food/shared_invite/zt-ef9zksoz-W2SiBrv9LfMvg~b00xNAhw).

+Slack is a straightforward collaborative messaging platform (via your browser or desktop/mobile app) that allows us to stay connected without more formal emails or messages in UNM Learn.
+I get notifications about messages so I can get back to you quickly.
+You can message me directly and privately in Slack, but email might be best for personal or private issues.

+You are NOT REQUIRED to use Slack.
+HOWEVER, as a way to encourage you to post questions, comments, insights, observations, etc, about the readings, a consistent (but not necessarily heavy) engagement with our Slack channel will help you BOOST YOUR FINAL GRADE to the next grade level (B+ to A-, for instance).
+In your learning refection, you'll be able to point to your continued participation as justification for a higher final grade.

+What does consistent engagement or participation mean?
+There's really no point in quantifying something like this (a "you need to post 2 questions and 1 comment" type thing), as that's really against the spirit of why we're using it.
+If you are posting a few comments, questions, and/or quick replies each week, that's perfect.
+Hopefully you'll be reading through what other people post even more often---that's the fun part!!---but there's no way of quantifying that.
+Overall, it's a low stakes way for everyone to learn together and get other perspectives in a quick and informal manner---and makes up a little bit for never getting together in person.
+Please consider jumping in!